rehmanaly0051/rehmanalii/README.md

 **Rehman Ali**
 **Frontend Developer | Computer Science Student at University of Central Punjab**

-I’m a passionate developer focused on crafting dynamic, user-centric interfaces, efficient admin panels, and robust backend solutions.
-With a strong foundation in modern programming languages and tools, I specialize in:
+Driven by a passion for innovation, I specialize in crafting user-friendly interfaces and building efficient, scalable applications.
+With a strong foundation in modern development tools and technologies, I seamlessly blend creativity with technical expertise to deliver impactful solutions.
+My areas of expertise include:

 - **HTML, CSS, and Media Queries**
 - **Responsive Design with Bootstrap and Tailwind CSS**